Tehreek-e-Labbaik Pakistan: 2023 shutter-down strike

 the ensuing inflation, TLP had called for what was known as the "shutter-down strike" on 27 February 2023.

-The strike was nationwide and included a large convoy similar to that of the Canadian and American trucker convoys that had occurred no more than a year prior, the protesters also wore yellow construction vests, possibly in solidarity with the French Yellow Vests whose protest in 2018 had also been caused by a hike in fuel prices.
+The strike was nationwide and included a large convoy similar to that of the American and Canadian trucker convoys that had occurred no more than a year prior, the protesters also wore yellow construction vests, possibly in solidarity with the French Yellow Vests whose protest in 2018 had also been caused by a hike in fuel prices.

 The TLP announced the strike with the intention of forcing the government into compliance with its wishes to decrease the price of petrol.
 Workers played a significant role in the protest and in some instances the protesters blocked the roads.

 2025 protests

 In October 2025, TLP organized protests outside the US Embassy in Islamabad in solidarity with the Palestinians.
-Over 11 TLP members have been killed as of now.
+11 people were killed during the protests.

+Inayatul Haq Shah, a key party figure, along with his family members have been accused of using 1,800 different accounts to finance the banned party during the protests.
+Shah and accomplices had withdrawn PKR 13.4 million in cash from a madrassa's account on 13 and 14 October 2025 when the TLP had taken out a violent march.

 Other controversies

 Political pressure

 TLP has notably held protests against actions by the government deemed unjust and against the teachings of Islam.
 In 2018, world renowned Princeton economist, Atif Mian was initially chosen as a member of an Economic Advisory Council formed by Pakistani Prime Minister Imran Khan to provide assistance on issues of economics and finance.
 Since his appointment, the government faced criticism from groups opposed to government representation for religious minorities, prominently by the TLP under the guidance of Rizvi. because of Atif's affiliation with the Ahmadiyya faith.
 He was removed from the Economic Advisory Council on 7 September 2018 and afterwards council members Asim Ijaz Khwaja and Imran Rasul resigned in protest.